openlabs/trytond-magento/docs/source/introduction.rst

 Installation
 ============

-Install Trytond Magento Integration module by following two simple steps.
-Read along to see how to do that.
+Install Trytond Magento integration module by following the listed steps.
+Continue reading to know more.

 Installation of Magento Core API extension
 ++++++++++++++++++++++++++++++++++++++++++